 It was still mainly a start-up and the reliability of the staff I could afford wasn’t great.
 This makes running a business very difficult when you are continually picking up the slack.

 One day, Jet mentioned that he was talking to a bloke who uses real estate virtual assistants.
-Naturally, I asked him what a real estate virtual assistant is and how much do they cost?
+Naturally, I asked him the definition and pricing of a real estate virtual assistant.
 He did not know a vast amount about it, but said in his no nonsense way – “Look, they are affordable and don’t take up space in your office, so it’s worth exploring.
 Call this guy.“

 So that’s exactly what I did.
 And then I started to look more into it.
 I found out that you could build a team of staff that are located in someone else’s office in the Philippines.
 The Philippines’ cost of living is far lower than it is in Australia, so it made a lot of sense that the wage was also more economical.
 I quickly found there were many different setups to utilize Filipino staff members to support my real estate business.

-It didn’t take long before I jumped into outsourcing.
+It didn’t take long before I jumped into outsourcing in real estate.
 It was a steep learning curve at first, which you can read about in my eBookThe Offshore Tipping Point.
 But it revolutionised my business and I haven’t looked back since.

 I am very grateful to Jet that we had that conversation way back then.
 It was just a small chat, but it was a big idea.
 And once I mastered offshoring, it became the foundation for fast growth for my business.